Palo Alto: How Community Pressure Reversed Police Radio Encryption

 Public access to Palo Alto police radio fully restored

-At a crucial City Council meeting, eight members of the public spoke—and seven of them were in favor of unencrypting police radios.
+At a key City Council meeting, eight members of the public spoke.
+Seven supported removing encryption.

 Bob Moss, Resident